Khuuxuanngoc/RaspberryMakerEduShield_TestCode/MKE_M17/README.md

-# describe
+# Describe
-this package ust to control L9110-I2C by Raspberry pi
+A Python package to control the L9110 motor driver over I2C using smbus2.

-# install package
+# Installation
-1. Create virtual environment: `python3 -m venv your_yenv`
+1. Create virtual environment: `python3 -m venv your_env`
-2. Activate virtual environment: `source your_yenv/bin/activate`
+2. Activate virtual environment: `source your_env/bin/activate`
 3. install package: `pip install MKE-M17`

+> **⚠️ Warning**
+> - Check hardware connection: Ensure your device is correctly connected to the I2C bus (SDA, SCL, VCC, GND) before using the package.
+> - Verify I2C address: Use the command `i2cdetect -y 1` on a Raspberry Pi to check the I2C address of the L9110 device.
+> - Resource management: The package supports context manager (`with` statement) to automatically close the I2C bus after use, preventing resource leaks.
+It is recommended to use this syntax whenever possible.

 # How to use `MKE_M17` lib

-## Initialize an L9110 I2C driver
+## 1. Initialize the Driver
+> Create an L9110 instance to control your device.

 **Parameters:**